 Make the chocolate sponge

-- Divide batter evenly (use a scale for precision).
-Bake for 30 minutes or until a toothpick comes out clean.
+- Bake: Divide the batter evenly between your two pans using a kitchen scale for precision.
+Bake for 30 minutes, or until a toothpick inserted into the center comes out clean.

-- Release edges with a thin spatula.
-Invert onto a wire rack and cool completely before frosting.
+- Cool: Run a thin spatula around the edges of the pans to release the cakes.
+Invert them onto a wire rack to cool completely before assembly.

 Make the strawberry filling

-- Combine chopped strawberries, sugar, and lemon juice in a saucepan over medium-high heat.
-Reduce to medium-low.
-Simmer for 20 minutes, stirring occasionally.
+- Simmer: Combine the chopped strawberries, sugar, and lemon juice in a saucepan over medium-high heat.
+Once bubbling, reduce the heat to medium-low and simmer for 20 minutes, stirring occasionally.

 Make the strawberry cream cheese frosting